simrubin/fullstack-app-setup/README.md

 - I would use TypeScript for added type safety and also break the app up into separate UI components.
 - I would also add a routing system like React-Router for navigation between pages.
+- If I were to continue developing a larger frontend, I would use a CSS framework such as Tailwind CSS for more rapid and conveneint styling.

 ---